Economy of Croatia: Pre-20th century

-Economy since 2000
+21st century

-The new government led by the president of SDP, Ivica Račan, carried out a number of structural reforms after it won the parliamentary elections on 3 January 2000.
-The country emerged from the recession in the 4th quarter of 1999 and growth picked up in 2000.
+The new government led by the president of SDP, Ivica Račan, carried out a number of structural reforms after it won the 2000 Croatian parliamentary election.
+The country emerged from the recession in the 4th quarter of 1999 and growth accelerated in 2000.
 Due to overall increase in stability, the economic rating of the country improved and interest rates dropped.
 Economic growth in the 2000s was stimulated by a credit boom led by newly privatized banks, capital investment, especially in road construction, a rebound in tourism and credit-driven consumer spending.
 Inflation remained tame and the currency, the kuna, stable.
 In 2000 Croatia generated 5,899 billion kunas in total income from the shipbuilding sector, which employed 13,592 people.
-Total exports in 2001 amounted to $4,659,286,000, of which 54.7% went to the countries of the EU.
-Croatia's total imports were $9,043,699,000, 56% of which originated from the EU.
+Total exports in 2001 amounted to $4.6 billion, of which 54.7% went to the European Union (EU).
+Croatia's total imports were $9 billion, 56% of which originated from the EU.

 Unemployment reached its peak in late 2002, but has since been steadily declining.
 In 2003, the nation's economy would officially recover to the amount of GDP it had in 1990.
 In late 2003 the new government led by HDZ took over the office.
 Unemployment continued falling, powered by growing industrial production and rising GDP, rather than only seasonal changes from tourism.
-Unemployment reached an all-time low in 2008 when the annual average rate was 8.6%, GDP per capita peaked at $16,158, while public debt as percentage of GDP decreased to 29%.
+Unemployment reached an all-time low in 2008 when the annual average rate was 8.6%, GDP-per-capita peaked at $16,158, while public debt-to-GDP decreased to 29%.
 Most economic indicators remained positive in this period except for the external debt as Croatian firms focused more on empowering the economy by taking loans from foreign resources.
 Between 2003 and 2007, Croatia's private-sector share of GDP increased from 60% to 70%.

-The Croatian National Bank had to take steps to curb further growth of indebtedness of local banks with foreign banks.
-The dollar debt figure is quite adversely affected by the EUR/USD ratio—over a third of the increase in debt since 2002 is due to currency value changes.
+The Croatian National Bank took steps to curb further growth of indebtedness of local banks with foreign banks.
+The dollar debt figure is adversely affected by the EUR-USD ratio—over a third of the increase in debt since 2002 is due to currency value changes.